commercialhaskell/stack/doc/hpc_command.md

 Most users can get away with just understanding the above documentation.
 However, advanced users may want to understand exactly how `--coverage` works:

-1. The GHC option `-fhpc` gets passed to all local packages.
+1. The GHC option `-fhpc` gets passed to all project packages.
 This tells GHC to output executables that track coverage information and output them to `.tix` files. `the-exe-name.tix` files will get written to the working directory of the executable.

-   When switching on this flag, it will usually cause all local packages to be rebuilt (see issue [#1940](https://github.com/commercialhaskell/stack/issues/1940)).
+   When switching on this flag, it will usually cause all project packages to be rebuilt (see issue [#1940](https://github.com/commercialhaskell/stack/issues/1940)).